COVERAGE BASICS

 Medical Costs Paid by Individual: 10%

-Bronze plans generally have the lowest monthly premiums but require the highest out-of-pocket costs when you receive medical service.
-Gold plans have higher monthly premiums, but you will typically pay less out-of-pocket for medical services.
-Silver plans offer moderate premiums and out-of-pocket costs.
+- Bronze plans generally have the lowest monthly premiums but come with the highest out-of-pocket costs when receiving medical services.

 Health Insurance Plan Quality Ratings